 Based on the 599 GTB model architecture, the SA Aperta was, up until that time, the most powerful and fastest open Ferrari V12 ever offered.
 (The Ferrari F12berlinetta-based F60 America bested it, but just 10 were made.)
-The highly tuned 661-horsepower version of the 599 GTO’s 6.0-liter V12, teamed to the F1 six-speed transmission, gave this Prancing Horse even more prance than a 599 GTB.
+The highly tuned 661-horsepower version of the 599 GTO’s 6.0-liter V12, teamed to the F1 six-speed transmission.
+It gives this Prancing Horse even more prance than a 599 GTB.

-The 599 SA Aperta also inherited the 599 GTO’s Brembo carbon-ceramic brakes and magnetorheological dampers that could be adjusted on demand with a twist of the “manettino” steering wheel control switch, which also adjusted other performance parameters.
+The 599 SA Aperta also inherited the 599 GTO’s Brembo carbon-ceramic brakes and magnetorheological dampers.
+These can be adjusted on demand with a twist of the “manettino” steering wheel control switch.
+Additionally, it can adjusted other performance parameters.
 Ferrari quoted the same 3.3-second 0-60 mph time and 208-mph top track speed as the 599 GTO.

 One of 80, and One of a Kind

-Each of the 599 SA Apertas built was not just one of 80, but also likely one of a kind as well, thanks to Ferrari’s virtually endless combinations of materials, trim and colors available.
+Each of the 599 SA Apertas built was not just one of 80, but also likely one of a kind as well.
+This is thanks to Ferrari’s virtually endless combinations of materials, trim and colors available.

-The owner of this Gooding-consigned car believes it was the only one finished in Grigio Titanio (gray metallic) over Nero leather with red stitching, and it claims “every available factory extra.”
-You’ll find the cockpit outfitted with full power and heated carbon fiber sports seats, polished carbon fiber for much of the interior trim, Bose audio, front and rear parking sensors and a navigation system.
+The owner of this Gooding-consigned car believes it was the only one finished in Grigio Titanio (gray metallic) over Nero leather with red stitching.
+Additionally, it claims “every available factory extra”.
+You’ll find the cockpit outfitted with full power and heated carbon fiber sports seats.
+In addition, polished carbon fiber for much of the interior trim.
+Further, it is outfitted with Bose audio, front and rear parking sensors and a navigation system.
 Outside, the gorgeous gray is accented by Scuderia Ferrari fender shields and 5-spoke alloy wheels finished in titanium.
 This car has the optional carbon fiber roof panel.